harness/terraform-provider-harness/docs/resources/platform_infrastructure.md

 - `env_id` (String) Environment Identifier.
 - `identifier` (String) Unique identifier of the resource.
 - `name` (String) Name of the resource.
 - `type` (String) Type of Infrastructure.
-Valid values are KubernetesDirect, KubernetesGcp, ServerlessAwsLambda, Pdc, KubernetesAzure, SshWinRmAzure, SshWinRmAws, AzureWebApp, ECS, GitOps, CustomDeployment, TAS.
+Valid values are KubernetesDirect, KubernetesGcp, ServerlessAwsLambda, Pdc, KubernetesAzure, SshWinRmAzure, SshWinRmAws, AzureWebApp, ECS, GitOps, CustomDeployment, TAS, KubernetesRancher.
 - `yaml` (String) Infrastructure YAML.
 In YAML, to reference an entity at the organization scope, prefix 'org' to the expression: org.{identifier}.
 To reference an entity at the account scope, prefix 'account` to the expression: account.{identifier}.
 For eg, to reference a connector with identifier 'connectorId' at the organization scope in a stage mention it as connectorRef: org.connectorId.

 ### Optional